Cirque Calder

-Cirque Calder is an artistic rendering of a circus created by the American artist Alexander Calder.
+Cirque Calder is an artistic rendering and performance of a circus created by the American artist Alexander Calder through the late 1920s.
 It involves wire models rigged to perform the various functions of the circus performers they represent, from contortionists to sword eaters to lion tamers.
-The models are composed of diverse materials, most notably wire and wood.
+The models are composed of diverse materials, most notably wire, fabric, and wood.
 During his time in Paris, Calder began improvising circus shows.
-During the performance, he would make comments in French.
+During the performance, he would narrate in French.

-The Cirque Calder is part of the permanent collection of the Whitney Museum in New York.
+The Cirque Calder is part of the permanent collection of the Whitney Museum in New York City.
 From October 18, 2025 – March 9, 2026, the Whitney exhibited it in High Wire: Calder’s Circus at 100 to celebrate the centennial of the work.